lola-lew/mcp-github-server/README.md

 1. Fork this repo
 2. Create a new project in Railway and connect your fork
 3. Set the environment variables above in Railway's variable settings
-4. Railway will detect `railway.toml` and deploy automatically
+4. Deploy — Railway will detect `railway.toml` and build automatically
-5. Copy your Railway deployment URL and set it as `BASE_URL`
+5. Once deployed, copy your Railway URL and set it as `BASE_URL` in the same variable settings

 ## Connect to claude.ai